 Mario Lemieux featured a rare dual-auto with Wayne Gretzky in 2010/11.
 The card had both players signed on-card featuring a patch jersey as well.

-This is a very difficult card to find but a must-have for any Mario Lemieux collector.
+This is a tough card to find but a must-have for any Mario Lemieux collector.
 This card is most likely one of the few dual-signed autographs featuring both Lemieux and Gretzky on the same card.

 This card is another rare dual-patch auto featuring Lemieux and Jagr.
-In fact, this card is so tough to find that none have been listed for sale within the last couple of months.
+In fact, this card is so tough to find; none have been listed for sale within the last couple of months.